-Imagine you have just completed a search that included hundreds of hours of looking at houses.
+Imagine you have just completed hundreds of hours of home searches.
 You have sized up siding, reviewed roofing, and navigated the neighborhood.
 And finally, you have found the house of your dreams.
 Now imagine that this house of your dreams costs much more than you can afford.

 If you are house hunting and have not done an important piece of homework, you could be in for this kind of heartbreak.
 The first thing you need to know when shopping for a home is how much mortgage you can afford.

-A good rule of thumb is to spend 28 percent of gross income on housing.
+A good rule of thumb is to spend 28% of gross income on housing.
 But everyone’s financial situation varies.

 The purpose of this page is to give you a more specific idea of your ideal home purchase price.
 It will address what you are worth and what you owe on a regular basis (your assets and liabilities) and what costs you would most likely encounter once you bought your new house.